sCrypt-Inc/scryptTS-docs/docs/ethereum-devs.md

 # Smart contract development on Bitcoin vs Ethereum

-Besides unboundedly scalable fundation, Bitcoin also offers superior smart cotnract developer experience.
+In addition to an unboundedly scalable foundation, Bitcoin also offers a superior smart cotnract developer experience.

 The table below shows a comparison of popular Ethereum development tools and their counterparts in the Bitcoin ecosystem.

 There are two noticeable differences.
 1. Bitcoin smart contract is written in TypeScript, one of the most popular programming languages tens of millions of Web2 developers are already familiar with.
 They do not have to learn a new niche programming language like Solidity, placing a high barrier to entry.
-They can reuse all of their favoriate tools, such as Visual Studio Code, [WebStorm](https://www.jetbrains.com/webstorm/), and NPM.
+They can reuse their favorite tools, such as [Visual Studio Code](https://code.visualstudio.com/), [WebStorm](https://www.jetbrains.com/webstorm/), and NPM.
-2. Ethereum's development tools are **fragmented**.
+1. Ethereum's development tools are **fragmented**.
 They are developed by different entities, who are often competitors.
-There is disincentive to make them more interoperable, thus they don't communicate with each other well.
+There are disincentives to make them more interoperable, thus they don't communicate with each other well.
 By contrast, sCrypt takes a more holistic and systematic approach.
 It builds a unified full-stack platform that encompasses most tools, from programming language, to framework/libraries.
-Developed synergistically, they are fully compatible with each other, greatly simplifing and streamlining development process.
+Developed synergistically, they are fully compatible with each other, greatly simplifying and streamlining the development process.

 || Ethereum | Bitcoin |